Inventitech/strans/README.md

 `strans` (string transform) is an intuitive string manipulation utility for the shell (primarily Unix, but should work™ cross-platform).
 Users do not need to know anything about programming.
 All they need to do is provide `strans` with a set of examples. `strans` will automagically learn transformation rules from these examples and apply them to the input given on STDIN.

 How to Install
 ==============

-`strans` is distributed as platform indepedently as NuGet package, or standalone as an AppImage for Linux and as a DMG for MacOs.
+`strans` is distributed platform indepedently as a NuGet package, or (if you do not want to install dotnet) standalone as an AppImage for Linux and as a DMG for MacOs.
 Download the latest `strans` from [releases](https://github.com/Inventitech/strans/releases).

 ## Platform-independent `dotnet`

 `strans` is available as a global tool on NuGet.
 If you have `dotnet` installed, you can simply `dotnet tool install -g strans` to install it (or use `update`, `uninstall` etc.).

 ## Linux